chess-boards_westmountmag

 Team strategy

 To execute your corporate and business unit strategies successfully, you need teams throughout your organization to work together.
-Each of these teams has a different contribution to make, meaning that each team needs to have its own team-level strategy, however simple.
+Each of these teams has a different contribution to make, so each requires its own team-level strategy, however simple.

-This team strategy must lead directly to the achievement of business unit and corporate strategies, meaning that all levels of strategy support and enhance each other to ensure that the organization is successful.
+This team strategy must directly lead to the achievement of business unit and corporate strategies, meaning that all levels of strategy support and enhance one another to ensure the organizationis success.

-The team needs to be working efficiently to achieve the strategic objectives that have been set at higher levels of the organization; so, an important element of your team strategy is to implement best practices to help your team to meet its objectives.
+The team needs to work efficiently to achieve the strategic objectives set at higher levels of the organization; therefore, an important element of your team’s strategy is to implement best practices to help your team meet its goals.
 Activities that optimize supplier management, quality, and operational excellence are also important factors in creating and executing an effective team strategy.

 ‘To execute your corporate and business unit strategies successfully, you need teams throughout your organization to work together.’